By Zen Lynch

 Porto Heli, Greece

-Set on an olive-tree covered hilltop complex of 38 pavilions, Amanzoe is Aman’s only Greece property and we feel worth the trek from Athens.
+Set on an olive-tree-covered hilltop complex of 38 pavilions, Amanzoe is Aman’s only Greece property, and we feel worth the trek from Athens.
 Each suite contains soaring windows, bedrooms that open onto patios and plunge pools, and ultra-modern bathrooms (think huge showers!).
-In our opinion, the Amanzoe captures what it means to live at peace; with panoramic views of the Peloponnese coastline, access to nearby islands, and tantalizing architecture, the options for absolute serenity + relaxation are copious.
+In our opinion, the Amanzoe captures what it means to live in peace; with panoramic views of the Peloponnese coastline, access to nearby islands, and tantalizing architecture, the options for absolute serenity + relaxation are copious.

 Venice, Italy